sapegin/sapegin.me/src/content/blog/avoid-conditions.md

 It may seem like I prefer small or even very small functions, but that’s not the case.
 The main reason for extracting code into separate functions here is that it violates the _single responsibility principle_.
 The original function had too many responsibilities: getting special offers, generating cache keys, reading data from the cache, and storing data in the cache, each with two branches for our two brands.

-**Info:** The single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) states that any module, class, or method should have only one reason to change, or, in other words, we should keep the code that changes for the same reason together.
-We talk more about this topic in the [Divide and conquer, or merge and relax chapter.
+**Info:** The [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) states that any module, class, or method should have only one reason to change, or, in other words, we should keep the code that changes for the same reason together.
+**Info:**
+**Info:** Imagine a pizzeria where a pizzaiolo is responsible only for cooking pizzas, and a cashier is responsible only for charging customers.
+In other words, we don’t murder people, and they don’t plaster the walls.
+**Info:**
+**Info:** We talk more about this topic in the Divide and conquer, or merge and relax chapter.

 Here’s one more example: